nkct/HashtagManager/README.md

 # HashtagManager
-HashtagManager is browser extension for organizing hashtags to ease proffesional social media management on platforms like Instagram or Facebook.
+HashtagManager is a browser extension for organizing hashtags to ease proffesional social media management on platforms like Instagram or Facebook.

 ![Main Screen](HM_screenshot_main_screen.png "Main Screen of the HashtagManager")

 This project was started on a template from the great [extensionizr.com](https://extensionizr.com).